Police: 4 killed in shooting at downtown Louisville building – KION546

 Police: 4 killed in shooting at downtown Louisville building

 LOUISVILLE, Ky.
-(AP) — A shooting Monday at a bank in downtown Louisville killed at least four people and wounded at least eight others, police said.
+(AP) — A shooting at a bank in downtown Louisville killed at least four people and wounded at least eight others Monday, police said.
 The suspected shooter was also dead.

 The shooting, the 15th mass killing in the country this year, comes just two weeks after a former student killed three children and three adults at a Christian elementary school in Nashville, about 160 mile (260 kilometers) to the south.